Address the originality of student work and emerging trends in misconduct with this comprehensive solution.

 Contract cheating, the practice of engaging third parties to complete assignments, fits into the scope of “paying to play” when it comes to education.
 It’s a behavior that’s becoming increasingly prevalent at higher education institutions, with some researchers estimating that 16% of students are outsourcing their assignments.
-Turnitin is trying to do its part to curb this behavior with products like Authorship Investigate and iThenticate for Admissions.
+Turnitin is trying to do its part to curb this behavior with products like Turnitin Originality and iThenticate for Admissions.
 But we’re the first to admit that creating lasting cultures of integrity requires a multipronged approach that includes policies, professional development, and pedagogical practices in addition to technology tools.

 Because guess who’s hurt by this behavior and the related scandals?
 The graduates of your institution that put in the work.
 Your institution’s academic reputation.
 And ultimately society, because the academic integrity lessons (not) being taught at your institution produces citizens who propagate a culture of dishonesty and short-cuts.

 So much of these practices of favoritism and pay-to-play are deeply embedded in documented, established, legacy systems.
 And they need to be reevaluated.
 We can’t be helpless in the face of a systemic threat to academic integrity.
 And we’re holding the line at Turnitin.